Kadir67jp/Python_Opencv_Camera_Record/README.md

 - Different camera can be used

 # Getting Started
-- This program let you to display and record the video.
+- This program let you to display and record the video using the camera that already connected to your computer.

 ## Prerequisites
     Python, Opencv